Miles Barnett: Education

+Career

-In 1927, Barnett took part in a scientific expedition to Greenland and married in October of the same year.
-Returning to New Zealand, he worked at the Wellington head office of the newly established Department of Scientific and Industrial Research (DSIR) on a variety of problems connected with geophysics, seismology and radio research.
-In 1935, while in the United Kingdom, Barnett was appointed to the New Zealand Meteorological Office (then a branch of the DSIR, now MetService) to develop aviation services.
+In 1927, Barnett took part in a scientific expedition to Greenland, and married Margaret Alice Tenison Dalton in October of the same year.
+Returning to New Zealand, he worked at the Wellington head office of the newly established Department of Scientific and Industrial Research (DSIR) on a variety of problems connected with geophysics, seismology, and radio research.
+In 1935, while in the United Kingdom, Barnett was appointed to the New Zealand Meteorological Service (then a branch of the DSIR) to develop aviation services.
 After his return, he trained staff, developed facilities, and prepared for trans-oceanic air services.
-In June 1939, he replaced Edward Kidson as director of the Meteorological Office.
+In June 1939, following the death of Edward Kidson, he became Director of the Meteorological Service.

-During the Second World War, the Office was transferred to the Air Department and then to the Royal New Zealand Air Force (RNZAF).
+During the Second World War, the Meteorological Service was transferred to the Air Department and then to the Royal New Zealand Air Force (RNZAF).
 Barnett became a wing commander in charge of nearly 500 staff from the equator to the sub-antarctic islands.
 After the war, Barnett was involved in the creation of the World Meteorological Organization as New Zealand's permanent representative from 1951 until 1962.
 He was chairman of the national committee for the International Geophysical Year, and a member of the Carter Observatory Board and the Dominion Museum management committee.
 He became an RNZAF Reserve officer in February 1947, with the rank of group captain, and transferred to the Territorial Air Force from 1952 to 1962.

-Miles Barnett retired from the Meteorological Service in July 1962.
-He died at Waikanae on 27 March 1979.
+Barnett retired from the Meteorological Service in July 1962.
+He died on 27 March 1979 in Waikanae at the age of 77, survived by his wife and three children.

-Awards
+Honours

 In the 1945 King's Birthday Honours, Barnett was appointed an Officer of the Order of the British Empire (Military Division).
-In 1948, he was made an officer of the US Legion of Merit.
+In 1948, he was made an Officer of the U.S. Legion of Merit.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

-In 1947, he was elected a fellow of the Royal Society of New Zealand and became its president in 1964.
+In 1947, Barnett was elected a Fellow of the Royal Society of New Zealand, and became its president in 1964.